Commodity-Driven Deforestation Learn how to correctly analyse this topic.

 1. Ideally, the geographical context of where those activities are taking place should be discussed, i.e., if the core analysis discusses the impact of a company on deforestation or ecological devastation in Indonesia, then the introduction should provide context to the ecological devastation that Indonesia has experienced specifically.

-2. To help readers assess the impact scale and value, you can contextualise the impact.
+2. To help readers assess the impact value and severity, you can contextualise the impact.
 For instance: How extensive is the company’s deforestation compared to the industry is it part of?

 = > If the company is sourcing beef, oilseeds, or forestry/paper products: